 For family members of U.S. citizens and green card holders

 For any family members who are already in the U.S. without any visas, or still staying outside of the U.S., our team of experts know how to help you get family-based green cards.
-Even if your family members have immigration or other problems, lawyers in Wu & Hung find you ways to get them in the U.S. through different types of waivers.
+Even if your family members have immigration or other problems, lawyers in the Wu Law Firm find you ways to get them in the U.S. through different types of waivers.
 Our lawyers are highly-experienced and regularly-updated on current immigration law changes.
 In this ever-changing immigration law landscape, you need a knowledgeable, innovative, creative and dedicated lawyers working on your case.

 Do not be misled by unauthorized help who cannot take care of your family's case.
 Our lawyers have legal knowledge and experience to get the right answers for your family to move and stay in the U.S. Your family members deserve the best legal services for their immigration needs.